 Loving an LGBTQ+ Person

-Your child, grandchild, or family member has come out to you as a member of the LGBTQ+ community, in whatever form that takes for them.
+Your family member or loved one has come out to you as a member of the LGBTQ+ community, in whatever form that takes for them.
 It is important to know that while your feelings in response to this information are valid, the way you respond to your loved one could be invalidating.
-You want to be supportive and loving, but you might feel confused, or sad, or even scared, and don’t know how to break through these feelings.
+You want to be supportive and loving, but you might feel confused, sad, or even scared, and don’t know how to break through these feelings.

 Some of what you are going through could be due to a general lack of information: you may not be familiar with terms like transgender or nonbinary; you may be wondering what to expect.
 It can be helpful to your loved one if you do not put the onus of explaining all of this on them.
 Processing this information on your own, with help, will allow you to be more supportive.

-It takes a lot to let someone you love into your truth, and it is important to respect the person sharing this information and to let this be about them.
-You need a space for you to express your feelings so that you can understand and support your loved one as best as you possibly can.
+It takes a lot to let someone you love into your truth, and it is important to respect the person sharing this information and let this be about them.
+You need a space to express your feelings and learn so that you can support your loved one as best as you possibly can.

 There is often a difference between your initial reaction and your processed reaction.
-Even if you regret your initial reaction to this kind of information, especially if you regret it, you can learn to be not just accepting but encouraging.
+Even if you regret your initial reaction to this kind of information, especially if you regret it, you can learn to be accepting and even encouraging.

 Maintaining an Open Relationship